inaka/cowboy-trails/README.md

 Dispatch = cowboy_router:compile(Routes),
 ```

-But now with `trails` you're able to define the routes on each resource handler,
+But now with `trails` you're able to define the routes on each resource handler.
-and your handler must implement the callback `trails/0` and return the specific
+The handler must implement the callback `trails/0` and return the specific
 routes for that handler.
-To better understanding, in the `test` folder you will
+For a better understanding, you can check out the
-find some examples, e.g.: [trails_test_handler](./test/trails_test_handler.erl).
+examples in the `test` folder ([trails_test_handler](./test/trails_test_handler.erl)).

-Once you have implemented `trails/0` callback on your handlers, you can do
+Once you have implemented the `trails/0` callback on your handlers, you can do
 something like this:

 ```erlang